Skip to content

 Agent (Autonomous) LLM LLM LLM

 Multiple agents, with more dedicated prompt, smaller list of tools, event Single Action Agent, and orchestration seems to be a viable solution for agentic solutions.
-This new approach adds complexity in designing, implementing and then tuning the solution, but authorize the usage of smaller LLM, and specific prompts.
+This new approach adds complexity in designing, implementing and then tuning the solution, but authorizes the usage of smaller LLM, local code / MCP server and specific prompts.
 Current research looks after integrating agent with reinforcement learning as tools to do trial and error learning.

 LangGraph helps to better support the Router, State Machine and chain implementations.